Snap Inc. research snapshot

 SNAP AI Stock Forecast Scenarios

 The SNAP AI stock forecast uses conditional planning ranges rather than a point target.
-A mechanical three-scenario EPS calculation was run for auditability, but it is not economically meaningful while current GAAP EPS is negative.
-The useful variables are revenue growth, North American user stability, ad conversion and measurement, free cash flow, stock-based compensation, debt service, buybacks, Specs adoption, and the share count.
+Q2 2026 results were scheduled after the close on August 3, 2026 and were not available for this snapshot.
+The useful variables are revenue growth, North America user stability, ad conversion and measurement, free cash flow, stock-based compensation, debt service, buybacks, Specs adoption, and the share count.
+Analyst consensus was Hold with an average target near $7.26, a low of $4.00, and a high of $15.00.

 Bullish case